Learn about just-collected data on how foundations and nonprofits are experiencing the current context.

 • Discussions with diverse stakeholders, including grantees and other nonprofit organizations.
 To gain the perspectives of those outside of their usual networks, one foundation leader described asking grantees, “Who else should we be talking to?”

 • Personal narratives.
 “Bringing the community voices to the table…really matters,” noted one interviewee.
-“Their voices are incredibly authentic, and for our stakeholders, as much as they love data and data-driven decision-making, it’s the narrative that everyone remembers.”
+“Their voices are incredibly authentic, and for our [family] stakeholders, as much as they love data and data-driven decision-making, it’s the narrative that everyone remembers.”

 • Closing the loop.
 After gathering external input through interviews, informal conversations, and community meetings, several funders noted the importance of sharing what they’ve learned with the individuals and organizations who lent their time and expertise.